True Meditation: A Quiet Mind Versus A Silent Mind

 To see the context of how little control we have: we don’t control what’s going inside our cells right now, the amount of blood cells the bones manufacture, or the firing of neurons or what parts of our brains are doing.
 Thank god this is all on automatic.
 Indeed, they go on by themselves, unconsciously.
 There is no central controller.
 If there was, what would be controlling it?
 The universe, the totality is the only rational answer.

 To see the context of how effortless living is: seeing, hearing, sense of touch, and thinking too happen, without having to take lessons.They are effortless.
-So is thinking.
-They are natural movements of energy.
+They are natural movements of energy

-As natural instruments, thinking is used for practical purposes, like finding directions to a restaurant, or for celebratory purposes, like enjoyment of thinking and conscious fantasizing and telling stories or making art, or for worshipful divine purposes like contemplating the truth.
-It’s misused when it causes suffering, when it is psychological – an inherited dis-ease of useless thinking, that is centered on a non-existent seemingly separate self: one that needs defending, reinforcement, is fearful, hateful, controlling, guilty, worried, etc.
+As a natural instrument, thinking is used for practical purposes.
+For example, finding the directions to a restaurant.
+It is also useful for celebratory purposes, like enjoyment of thinking and conscious fantasizing, telling stories or making art, or for worshipful divine purposes such as contemplating the truth.
+It’s misused when it causes suffering,: when it is psychological – an inherited dis-ease of useless thinking, that is centered on a non-existent seemingly separate self: the one that needs defending, reinforcement, is fearful, hateful, controlling, guilty, worried, and so forth.

 But stopping or slowing thought is another matter.
 It’s like a ball of mercury you try and pin down, it slips out the second you are not on top of it.
 Or like the proverbial herding of cats.
 And the next minute, or hour, when your not on top of it, even if you succeeded to some degree, you have to start over again.